National Education Union: Association of Teachers and Lecturers

 The Association of Assistant Masters in Secondary Schools (AMA) was formed in 1891.
 Its purpose was to protect and improve the conditions of service of secondary teachers.
 Between 1899 and 1908 it played an influential part in obtaining security of tenure for assistant teachers through the Endowed Schools Act.

 In 1978 AAM and AMA merged to form the Assistant Masters and Mistresses Association (AMMA), with a membership of approximately 75,000.
 The name was changed in 1993 to the Association of Teachers and Lecturers (ATL).

 National Education Union

 The NUT and ATL agreed to pursue a merger during their Special conferences held on 5 November 2016.
 A ballot of members of both unions took place between 27 February and 21 March 2017.
 The results were announced the following day and resulted in 97% of NUT members and 73% of ATL members who returned their ballot papers supporting the merger proposals.

+With 445,601 members as of 2022, it is the largest education union in the UK and Europe.

+In 2024 the membership was 487,420.